Statsforvalteren/designsystemet-staf/packages/svelte/README.md

 ## Creating new component

-1. Examine the React code of the equivalent React component.
+1. Examine the React code of the equivalent React component under `packages/react` (this is digdir's implementation of the component).
    1a.
 If there is no React code, use your own intuition on how to implement the component and skip to step 4.
 2. You will have to understand the React implementation in order to create an equivalent implementation in Svelte.
 You might not be able to use the exact same markup or Javascript logic.
 3. In the conversion process, ensure to allow for the same props except those props which are React-specific or otherwise not possible/sensible to implement in a Svelte component.
-4. The ComponentName.module.css from the React-equivalent can be directly copy-pasted into the Svelte component's style block.
+4. The `componentName.css` from the React-equivalent (located under `packages/css`) can almost be directly copy-pasted into the Svelte component's style block.
-5. Add your component's information in the package.json file in the /packages/svelte folder, under the "exports" key.
-Looking at existing exported components should be enough to understand the pattern to follow.
-6. Ensure your component is exported from the index.js inside /lib/components.
+5. Ensure your component is exported from the `index.js` inside `/lib/components`.

 ## Testing your component

 1. Add your component to the homepage or a route of your choosing.
-2. Navigate to the /packages/svelte folder.
+2. Navigate to the `/packages/svelte` folder.
-3. Run `npm run dev`
+3. Run `npm run dev`.
 4. In your browser, navigate to the route you placed the component.
 5. You should now be able to iterate over and test your component as you would in a regular Svelte application.